Skyflower: Graceful, Weeping Shrub

 How to Prune

 It’s not unusual for skyflower to incur frost damage.
-Once the danger of frost is over, you can prune it back to half its size to rejuvenate, control size, and remove frost damage.
+Once the danger of frost is over, you can lightly prune it to rejuvenate, control size, and remove frost damage.

 Skyflower Cultivars